 Task 1: Donor board and ATX Build

 I won a bid on a 1200 board REV 1.D4.
-The photos seemed to show missing legs on chips but having received the board it was actually in excellent condition.
+The photos seemed to show missing legs on chips but having received the board it was actually in good condition.
 Though listed parts not working and photos appear to show missing legs which might have put others off, the IC/chips actually looked fine.
 Seeing the corrosion around the video output area of the board i expect this to have no picture so the first task was to see what state the board was in.
 Todo this i made up a power lead and got diagroms + serial cables.

-Using an ATX breakout board, take ground, 5v, 12v and -12v signals from ATX power supply to cable attached to Amiga 1200 square 5 pin dim.
+Using an ATX breakout board, take ground, 5v, 12v and -12v signals from ATX power supply to cable attached to an Amiga 1200 square 5 pin dim.

 At first it didnt come on but after some board cleaning, a lot of grime removed with cotton buds, i got a successful start!
 Turns out the board self tests and loads kickstart roms perfectly fine.
 This means its passing the following self tests :

 These colors indicate a problem: